 The Human Science Doctoral Student course: Materiality, Civil Wars, and Difficult Heritage, 3 credits, in University of Oulu, in the 10th – 14th of August 2020.
+Organized by Cultural Anthropology and Archaeology, University of Oulu.

 This doctoral student teaching course supports teaching and doctoral training in the human sciences.
 The course outlines international difficult heritage scholarship, focusing especially on memory and commemoration of civil wars, places of atrocities, and other conflict related sites.
 The course will focus on civil wars, like in Ireland, the USA and Finland in the 19th and 20th centuries.
 The course will focus on different kinds of materialities and representations of conflicts and how these materialities of illuminate, hide and direct memories with the conflict experiences.
 This course is interested in the intersection of what we consider difficult conflict heritage and the experience of how Civil War are remembered, forgotten, or even silenced.